 The second component, indirect benefits, comprises payments made by the employer on behalf of the employee.

-Formal salaried employees are more often than not provided health care benefits, which includes health insurance.
+Formal salaried employees are more often than not provided health care benefits, which include health insurance.
 Sometimes, this insurance covers the employee as well as their family members.

 Although we’ve already listed conveyance allowance as a part of direct benefits, that amount is only paid when there’s no conveyance provided by the employer.
 The other side of that is employers shelling out money on their own to charter buses or taxis for their employees.